 Running a competition using Helm Tickets

-If you're looking to run a competition using Helm Tickets, please read the below article first - it sets out the legal requirements for doing so as well as how payments will work.
+If you're looking to run a competition using Helm Tickets, please read this article first - it sets out the legal requirements for doing so and how payments will work.

 Are there any legalities I need in place beforehand?

 It's definitely worth looking at the Gambling Commission website.
-This page sets out the requirements for your competition with reference to the Gambling Act 2005.
-It may be necessary for you to seek legal advice before starting the competition.
+This page sets out the requirements for your competition under the Gambling Act 2005.
+You might need to seek legal advice before starting the competition.

-The Gambling Commission does not regulate prize competitions or free draws and a licence is not required but you must ensure your draw does not constitute an illegal lottery.
+The Gambling Commission doesn't regulate prize competitions or free draws and you don't need a licence, but you must make sure your draw doesn't constitute an illegal lottery.

-In order to constitute as a Competition, you will need to add a knowledge-based question to your tickets in order to qualify a potential winner.
-The Gambling Commission states "the outcome of a genuine prize competition must depend on the exercise of skill, knowledge, or judgment by the participant."
+In order to be a 'competition' rather than a lottery, you need to add a knowledge-based question to your tickets in order to qualify a potential winner.
+The Gambling Commission says "the outcome of a genuine prize competition must depend on the exercise of skill, knowledge, or judgment by the participant."

 If your competition relies on chance, it may be considered a lottery and could be illegal.

-The answer to this question is final and cannot be changed if the attendee gets it wrong.
-Once an answer is selected the attendee will be able to purchase a ticket.
-Make sure to include this in your event description and/or terms & conditions to ensure this rule is clear to your customers.
+The answer to this question must be final and cannot be changed if the attendee gets it wrong.
+Once an answer is selected the attendee will be able to buy a ticket.
+Make sure to include this in your event description and/or terms & conditions to make sure this rule is clear to your customers.

-In order for the event to be fully compliant, you will also have to allow the option for entrants to enter via postal vote.
+For the event to be fully compliant, you'll also have to allow the option for entrants to enter by postal vote.
 This will be entirely managed by you and not Helm Tickets.
-You will have to arrange an address for the postal votes to be sent to and any votes sent to the Helm Tickets office will not count and will be destroyed to protect any customer data.
+You'll have to arrange an address for the postal votes to be sent to and any votes sent to the Helm Tickets office will not count and will be destroyed to protect any customer data.